contino/moj-module-key-vault/README.md

 ### Workload Identity
 A Federated Identity Credential will be created with the name `$product-$env-fdc` for using Workload Identity on AKS.
 The subject of this resource is `system:serviceaccount:${local.namespace}:${local.namespace}` - ideally you will supply `namespace` as a variable when calling this module:

+Your namespace will default to your product name, if these don't match then you will need to pass the `namespace` variable to override it:

 ```hcl
 module "this" {
   source              = "git@github.com:hmcts/cnp-module-key-vault?ref=master"